intentee/paddler.intentee.com/content/docs/paddler-in-your-project/for-product-teams/index.md

 Paddler provides the inference based on a built-in llama.cpp engine and enables it via the Inference Service.

-You have two options for sending requests:
+You have three options for sending requests:
 1. Using [Continue from conversation history](@/api/inference-service/continue-from-conversation-history.md) for continued conversations.
 This option takes the conversation history, applies it to the chat templates, and sends it to the LLM.
 It's useful for multi-turn conversations where you want to maintain context.
 It's also important because this is the option that uses the chat template to ensure high-quality responses.
 It is the recommended way for most use cases.
 2. Using [Continue from raw prompt](@/api/inference-service/continue-from-raw-prompt.md).
 This option takes your raw prompt and sends it to the LLM without applying any chat templates.
 This is useful as a workaround if, for whatever reason, you cannot use the chat template.
+3. Using [Generate embedding batch](@/api/inference-service/generate-embedding-batch.md) to generate batches of embeddings for a given content.

 ## Why LLM response quality varies